Skip to main content

 fastskill init

-Initialize skill-project.toml for skill authors in the current skill directory.
+Initialize skill-project.toml for skill authors in current skill directory.
 This command extracts metadata from SKILL.md frontmatter and prompts for additional fields to create a comprehensive metadata file.

 # Create skill-project.toml interactively